SwiftERM Hyper-personalisation for ecommerce email marketing

 “CONSUMERS EXPECT BUSINESSES TO PROVIDE VALUE IN EXCHANGE FOR THIS TIME”

 In terms of improvement, sending time and relevance are still the most important factors.
-Email frequency, in particular, was the most desired area of improvement (44 per cent) among email recipients and was also the most likely reason to be banished to the spam folder (46 per cent).
-Predictive personalisation software (PPS) perpetually adjusts and accommodate seasonal fluctuation and personalised frequency of emails within its day to day operation.
+Email frequency, in particular, was the most desired area of improvement (44 %) among email recipients and was also the most likely reason to be banished to the spam folder (46 %).
+AI machine learning hyper-personalisation software perpetually adjusts and accommodates seasonal fluctuation and personalised frequency of emails within its day-to-day operation.

-The current underuse of marketing automation likely plays a substantial role in poor quality emails and irrelevancy.
-SwiftERM obliterates this problem.
+The current underuse of marketing automation likely plays a substantial role in poor-quality emails and irrelevancy.
+Hyper-personalisation software obliterates that problem.

 Overall, consumers feel the email inbox is an appropriate place to interact with businesses.
 It’s down to the marketer to appreciate the importance of these communications.